marcm200/juliatsa3d-core/README.md

 function and triplex number range.

 Memory is allocated in a row-based manner from first to last occurance of a gray cell at read-in time from the data.
-Some sets have very filigree and isolated interior regions and can be computed to a higher level as others.
+Some sets have very filigree and isolated interior regions and can be computed to a higher level than others.

 If interior cells were found, a short notice is printed on the screen.